vladimirfomene/vladimirfomene.github.io/content/blog/implementing-mnemonic-and-seeds.md

 ## Get Mnemonic from entropy and checksum

-Now that we have an entropy and a checksum, we can generate a mnemonic.
+Now that we have an entropy and its checksum, we can calculate a mnemonic.
 Let the word count of a mnemonic be `WC`.
 The word count for each entropy length is calculated like `WC = (ENT + CS) / 11` where `ENT` is the entropy length and `CS` is the checksum's length.
 This can be represented with the following table:

 <pre>
 WC = (ENT + CS) / 11